wan19990901/CS262_Final/engineering_notebook.md

 # Distributed File System

 ## Overview

-This  documents the design and implementation of a distributed file system (DFS) based on the code.
+This documents the design and implementation of a distributed file system (DFS) based on the previous DMS.
 The DFS is a versioned file system that adheres to the following requirements:

-1. Consistency levels with writes acknowledged by at least W replicas, and reads by at least R replicas.
+1. Consistency levels with writes acknowledged by at least W (2) replicas, and reads by at least R (2) replicas.
 2. Totally ordered updates for each file.
 3. Reads return the latest written (and acknowledged) value.
 4. A `get-versions` command that retrieves the specified number of versions for a given file.
-5. Assumes num-versions is no more than 5.
+5. Assumes num-versions is no more than 5 for simplicity
 6. Ensures proper handling of node failures and rejoins.

 ## System Design
-The system utilizes a membership protocol to maintain a list of participating nodes.
+The system utilizes a previously implemented membership protocol to maintain a list of participating nodes.
 It also uses a file server to store and manage files in the distributed file system.

 ### Membership Protocol
 The membership protocol is responsible for maintaining a list of active nodes in the system.
-It employs a ping-ack mechanism to monitor the status of nodes and updates the membership list accordingly.
+It employs a ping-ack mechanism to monitor the status of nodes and updates the membership list accordingly ( see more details in the above section).

 ### File Server
 The file server manages file storage and retrieval, ensuring consistency and versioning requirements.
 It communicates with other nodes using socket connections and follows the consistency levels of W and R replicas.
-The implementation uses W=2 and R=2, ensuring (W+R) is the least value that satisfies the consistency requirement.
+The implementation uses W=2 and R=2, ensuring 2 ack is the least value that satisfies the consistency requirement.

 ## Code Walkthrough
-The provided code consists of a `FServer` class that serves as the main file server, managing both the membership protocol and the file system.
+The provided code (file_server.py) consists of a `FServer` class that serves as the main file server, managing both the membership protocol and the file system.

 ### Key Functions
 1. `handle_put`: Handles the put operation for a file, sending the file to other nodes and updating the file table.
-(L342-394)
+(L284)
 2. `handle_get`: Handles the get operation for a file, fetching the file from other nodes, and storing it in the local file cache.
-(L396-448)
+(L306)
 3. `handle_delete`: Handles the delete operation for a file, sending the delete request to other nodes and updating the file table.
-(L450-463)
+(L341)
 4. `handle_ls`: Handles the ls operation, updating the ls cache with the file information.
-(L465-482)
+(L364)
 5. `handle_multiple_get`: Handles the get_versions command, fetching the specified number of versions for a given file.
 (L484-539)

 ### Key Data Structures